-Don’t forget to declare your legal structure : shareholders of Belgian companies are (involuntarily) subject to the Cayman tax
+Shareholders of Belgian companies are (involuntarily) subject to Cayman tax

 Until recently, individuals investing through a normally taxed company did not have to worry about the Cayman tax.
-However, in our previous contribution, we already pointed out that since 1 January 2024, interposing a normally taxed company no longer suffices as a means of escaping the Cayman tax.
-Individuals investing through a normally taxed company (e.g. a Family Office) should take this into account in the context of their personal income tax return, which is due to be filed shortly.
+However, in our previous quarterly update, we already pointed out that since 1 January 2024, interposing a normally taxed company no longer suffices to escape the Cayman tax.
+Individuals investing through a normally taxed company (e.g. a Family Office) should take this into account.

-Until recently : an interposed normally taxed company prevented application of the Cayman tax
+Interposed normally taxed company prevented application of Cayman tax until recently

-The Cayman tax subjects Belgian individuals who qualify as a “founder” of a “legal structure” to a look-through tax and a reporting obligation in relation to their personal income tax.
-The purpose of this is to allow the taxation of non-taxed or low-taxed income from certain foreign structures on behalf of their founder.
+The Cayman tax subjects Belgian individuals who qualify as a "founder" of a "legal structure" to a look-through tax and a reporting obligation in the personal income tax.
+The purpose of this is to allow the taxation of non-taxed or low-taxed income from certain foreign constructions in the hands of their founder.

-As of 1 January 2024 : investments via “intermediate structures” also subject to the Cayman tax
+As of 1 January 2024: investments via “intermediate structures” also subject to Cayman tax

-The interposition of normally taxed companies to avoid the application of the Cayman tax was portrayed by the Court of Audit as a bottleneck to the existing Cayman tax.
-The act of 22 December 2023 addresses this by also making founders who hold an indirect participation in a legal structure through a (chain of) intermediate structure(s) subject to the Cayman tax.
+The interposition of normally taxed companies to avoid the application of the Cayman tax was portrayed by the Court of Audit as a bottleneck of the existing Cayman tax.
+The law of 22 December 2023 addresses this by also subjecting founders who hold an indirect participation in a legal structure through a (chain of) intermediate structure(s) to the Cayman tax.

-The practical consequences of this new reality should not be underestimated.
-Indeed, in principle, an individual investing through a normally taxed Belgian company will have to analyse the entire underlying chain in order to determine whether there are legal structures somewhere of which he or she could be considered a founder under the Cayman tax.
-If the Cayman tax applies, in addition to the existence of the legal structure, the following information will have to be provided in a special annex to the personal income tax return :
+The practical consequences of this new reality cannot be underestimated.
+Indeed, an individual investing through a normally taxed Belgian company will in principle have to analyse the entire underlying chain to know whether there are legal structures somewhere of which he or she could be considered a founder under the Cayman tax.
+If the Cayman tax applies, in addition to the existence of the legal structure, the following information will have to be provided in a special annex to the personal income tax return:

-• the full name, legal form, seat and, where appropriate, identification number of the legal structure ;
+• the full name, legal form, address and, where appropriate, identification number of the legal structure;

-• in the case of a trust-like structure, the name and address of the trustee of that legal structure ;
+• in the case of a trust-like figure, the name and address of the trustee of that legal structure;

 • the amounts distributed by the legal structure.